List of string quartets by Joseph Haydn: Recordings of complete cycles

 Multiple recordings of Haydn's complete string quartets have been made over the years.
-The first complete set was made by the Tátrai Quartet for Hungaroton from 1964 to 1984 and issued as a boxed set in 2000.
-During the 1970s, the Aeolian Quartet recorded a complete cycle for Decca, which was then reissued in 2009.
+The first complete set was made by the Aeolian Quartet during the 1970s for Decca, which was then reissued in 2009.
 From 1994 to 1999, the Angeles Quartet recorded a cycle for Philips Records, which received critical reviews.
 During the 1990s, the Tátrai Quartet completed a cycle for Hungaroton.
 From 1989 to 2003, the Kodály Quartet recorded a cycle for Naxos Records.
 More recently, from 2002 to 2008, the Buchberger Quartet recorded a cycle for Brilliant Classics on period instruments.
 The Auryn Quartet completed their cycle on modern instruments for Tacet in 2014.